SuperNETorg/Iguana-Branstorming/README.md

 # Iguana Branstorming
 Brainstorming ideas on DAPPs by SuperNET team

-This is the place where we can document and refine our ideas for DAPPs we can build using Komodo Plaform technology.
+This is the place where we can document and refine our ideas for DAPPs we can build using Komodo Platform technology.

 Head over to https://github.com/SuperNETorg/Iguana-Branstorming/issues